Laguna Brava

 About Laguna Brava

-Laguna Brava is a high-altitude saline lake provincial reserve in La Rioja province, northwestern Argentina, located in the Puna region at approximately 4,300 m above sea level near the Chilean border in the Vinchina department.
-The reserve encompasses the lagoon and surrounding Puna altiplano, covering roughly 400,000 hectares of high-altitude steppe, salt flats, and volcanic landscapes.
-Laguna Brava is internationally recognized as one of the most important breeding and wintering sites in South America for the Andean flamingo (Phoenicoparrus andinus), a vulnerable species.
-Its remote location and harsh conditions have kept the ecosystem largely pristine, making it one of Argentina's most spectacular and least-visited high Andean protected areas.
+Laguna Brava is a high-altitude saline lake provincial reserve in La Rioja province, northwestern Argentina, located in the Puna region at approximately 4,230 meters above sea level near the Chilean border in the Vinchina department.
+[1] The reserve encompasses the lagoon and surrounding Puna altiplano, covering 405,000 hectares of high-altitude steppe, salt flats, and volcanic landscapes.
+[2] Created in 1980 through Provincial Law No. 3944, Laguna Brava is internationally recognized as one of the most important breeding and wintering sites in South America for the Andean flamingo (Phoenicoparrus andinus), a vulnerable species.
+[3] Its remote location and harsh conditions have kept the ecosystem largely pristine, and it was designated a Ramsar Wetland of International Importance on 2 February 2003.
+[3]

 Wildlife Ecosystems

-Laguna Brava's primary wildlife attraction is its flamingo populations — all three flamingo species found in South America are present simultaneously, with Andean flamingo, James's flamingo (Phoenicoparrus jamesi), and Chilean flamingo (Phoenicopterus chilensis) all using the lake for breeding and foraging.
-Population counts have documented over 10,000 Andean flamingos at the lagoon during peak season.
-The surrounding Puna grasslands support vicuñas (Vicugna vicugna) in substantial herds, Andean foxes, pumas, skunks (Conepatus chinga), and the rare Andean cat (Leopardus jacobita).
-Birdlife includes several high-altitude specialists: puna ibis, Andean goose, giant coot, Puna plover, and multiple hummingbirds adapted to elevation.
+Laguna Brava's primary wildlife attraction is its flamingo populations -- all three flamingo species found in South America are present simultaneously.
+[1] The Andean flamingo (Phoenicoparrus andinus), James's flamingo (Phoenicoparrus jamesi), and Chilean flamingo (Phoenicopterus chilensis) all use the lake for breeding and foraging, with population counts documenting over 1,400 Andean flamingos and approximately 940 James's flamingos recorded in recent aerial surveys.
+[1] The surrounding Puna grasslands support vicunas (Vicugna vicugna) in substantial herds, Andean foxes, pumas, skunks (Conepatus chinga), and the rare Andean cat (Leopardus jacobita).
+Birdlife includes several high-altitude specialists: puna ibis, Andean goose, giant coot, puna plover, and multiple hummingbirds adapted to elevation.

 Flora Ecosystems

 The reserve's vegetation belongs to the Puna biome, an extensive high-altitude steppe of South America's altiplano.
-Dominant vegetation types include hard bunchgrasses (Festuca spp., Stipa spp.) known locally as ichu, interspersed with cushion plants (Azorella compacta and Pycnophyllum spp.) in the wettest microhabitats.
+Dominant vegetation types include hard bunchgrasses (Festuca spp., Stipa spp.) known locally as ichu, interspersed with cushion plants in the wettest microhabitats.
 Saltmarsh and halophytic communities fringe the lake margins, dominated by salt-tolerant shrubs such as Suaeda and Atriplex species.
-Yareta (Azorella compacta) cushion plants — which can be hundreds to thousands of years old — occur on rocky slopes.
-Queñoa (Polylepis tomentella) forms small woodland patches in protected ravines at the lower edges of the reserve, representing the uppermost tree cover on this face of the Andes.
+Yareta (Azorella compacta) cushion plants -- which can be hundreds to thousands of years old -- occur on rocky slopes.
+Quenoa (Polylepis tomentella) forms small woodland patches in protected ravines at the lower edges of the reserve, representing the uppermost tree cover on this face of the Andes.

 Geology